mozman/ezdxf/README.txt

 --------

 A Python package to create and modify DXF drawings, independent from the DXF version.
-Important: ezdxf is not a conversion tool, so if you open a DXF R12 drawing, you can not save the drawing as R2000 DXF file, but you can open or create new DXF drawings for every supported DXF version.
+Important: ezdxf is not a converting tool, so if you open a DXF R12 drawing, you can not save the drawing as DXF R2000 file, but you can open or create new DXF drawings for every supported DXF version.
+If you need a DXF converter search for the free program *DWG TrueView* from Autodesk.
 You can open/save every DXF file without loosing any content, but not every content is supported by this package.
 Unknown tags in the DXF files were simple ignored but preserved for saving.
 With this behavior it should be possible to